Service and Pricing

 1. Plumbing or electrical work.

-2. Removal, disposal or reinstallation of existing material, unless stated in the proposal.
+2. Removal, disposal, or reinstallation of existing material, unless stated in the proposal.

-3. If proposal includes demolition, plumbing fixtures intended for reuse must be removed prior to our removal of existing material or they will be discarded.
+3. If the proposal includes demolition, plumbing fixtures intended for reuse must be removed prior to our removal of existing material or they will be discarded.
 There is NO guarantee of their condition after removal.

 4. Damage to wallpaper, sheetrock, carpet, doors, trim, cabinets, or mirrors.